ory/hydra/README.md

 The Ory community stands on the shoulders of individuals, companies, and maintainers.
-We thank everyone involved - from submitting bug reports and feature requests to contributing patches to sponsoring our work.
+We thank everyone involved - from submitting bug reports and feature requests, to contributing patches, to sponsoring our work.
 Our community is 1000+ strong and growing rapidly.
 The Ory stack protects 16.000.000.000+ API requests every month with over 250.000+ active service nodes.
-We would have never been able to achieve this without each and every one of you!
+We would have never been able to achieve this without each and everyone of you!

 The following list represents companies that have accompanied us along the way and that have made outstanding contributions to our ecosystem. _If you think